 How modeling without expectation sounds like?

 Here are some examples of what modeling without expectation sounds like.
-It comes down to using AAC to saying things that naturally occur across the day.
+It comes down to using AAC to say things that naturally occur across the day.
 Sometimes you're talking to the AAC user, and sometimes you're not.
 No matter what you say, you don't put pressure on the user to communicate at that moment.
-You're giving them the gift of seeing and hearing how their language system can be used in real life.

 The capitalized words indicate words modeled on the AAC system.
 For PODD, we use slashes to separate selections.
-If you use a core-based system, you'll see some core words in those examples you could model.
+Utilizing a core-based system, you'll get to use core words in the modeling process.